amiune/generativenetworks/blog/posts/post-created-with-github-app.md

-# este es un nuevo post
+# Post Created with Github App

-fue creado con la app de github desde el celu
+This post was created with the github app from the cellphone